EleutherAI/lm-evaluation-harness/lm_eval/tasks/swahili_bench/README.md

 #### Tasks

-* `Multiple-Choice Question Answering`: `This task involves selecting the correct answer from multiple choices for given science questions translated into Swahili.`
+* `arc_challenge_swh `: This task involves selecting the correct answer from multiple choices for given science questions translated into Swahili.

 ### Checklist